pmbaldha/WP-Custom-List-Table-With-Database-Example/readme.txt

 A highly documented plugin that demonstrates how to create custom admin list-tables from database using WP_List_Table class.

 == Description ==
-This plugin serves as a highly documented example of using WordPress\'s built-in WP_List_Table class with databse CRUD (Crate, Read, Update, Delete) operations for plugin development.
+This plugin serves as a highly documented example of using WordPress\'s built-in WP_List_Table class with database CRUD (Crate, Read, Update, Delete) operations for plugin development.
 This example serves to help clarify use of the WP_List_Table class with databse for quickly and easily generating consistent, standardized, feature-rich list-tables for WordPress admin screens.

 There are several great reasons to display your data in a list table like these:
 1.Stays true to the WordPress core UI